pegasystems/pega-helm-charts/charts/pega/README.md

 Out of the two discovery strategies that the latter plugin provides - Kubernetes API and DNS Lookup, the client-server model with Hazelcast uses DNS lookup to resolve the IP addressing of PODs running Hazelcast.
 For additional information on Hazelcast member discovery, refer the plugin: [Hazelcast-Kubernetes Plugin](https://github.com/hazelcast/hazelcast-kubernetes)

-Specify the `platform/clustering-service` Docker image that you downloaded in `hazelcast.image` and set `hazelcast.enabled` as true to deploy a Pega Platform web cluster separately from a Hazelcast cluster in a client-server deployment model.
+For platform version 8.6 through 8.7.x, specify the `platform/clustering-service` Docker image that you downloaded in `hazelcast.image` and set `hazelcast.enabled` as `true` to deploy a Pega Platform web cluster separately from a Hazelcast cluster in a client-server deployment model.
+For platform version 8.8 and later, specify the `platform/clustering-service` Docker image that you downloaded in `hazelcast.clusteringServiceImage` and set `hazelcast.clusteringServiceEnabled` as `true` to deploy a Pega Platform web cluster separately from a Hazelcast cluster in a client-server deployment model.
 **Using Clustering service for client-server form of deployment is only supported from Pega Platform 8.6 or later.**

 In this model, nodes running Hazelcast start independently and simultaneously with the Pega web tier nodes and create a cluster with a member count you must specify using `hazelcast.replicas` parameter.
 Pega web tier nodes then connect to this Hazelcast cluster in a client-sever model.